 The first step in the process of restoring your dentition with dentures often is to make an immediate denture.
-An immediate denture, as its name implies, is a denture that is placed in your mouth immediately after your teeth are removed.
+An immediate denture, as its name implies, is a denture inserted immediately after teeth removal.
 It makes the transition to dentures less noticeable and also helps keep you performing everyday functions, like chewing and speaking.

 Immediate Denture Treatment

-During the next visit the dentist will adjust your bite, test your speech and check the appearance and functionality of the denture teeth and gums.
+During the next visit, the dentist will adjust your bite, test your speech and check the appearance and functionality of the denture teeth and gums.
 Sometimes it is necessary to repeat this step to ensure that everything is just right.

 Immediate Denture Limitations

 An immediate denture can also alter your eating; you will not have the same chewing efficiency as you had with your natural teeth.
-An immediate denture will also alter your speaking and it may require a bit of practicing before you get comfortable.
+An immediate denture will also change your speaking, and it may require a bit of practicing before you get comfortable.
 Keep in mind that due to differences in the shapes of the jaws and the strong muscle movements of the tongue and cheek, a lower denture may be harder to keep in the mouth compared to an upper denture.

-Fortunately there are new alternatives now, such as implants which can help retain your dentisure better to your jaw and restore functionality that is more like natural teeth.
+Fortunately, there are new alternatives now, such as implants that can help retain your denture better to your jaw and restore functionality that is more like natural teeth.

 Partial Denture Treatment

-At the subsequent visits your dentist will evaluate your bite, test your speech and check the appearance and function of the partial denture teeth and gums.
+At the subsequent visits, your dentist will evaluate your bite, test your speech, and check the appearance and function of the partial denture teeth and gums.

 Partial Denture Adjustments

-A new partial denture can also alter your eating and speaking habits and it may require a bit of practicing before you get comfortable.
+A new partial denture can also alter your eating and speaking habits, and it may require a bit of practicing before you get comfortable.

 Different Types Of Partial Dentures

 There are newly developed techniques in making partial dentures.
 One such advance is an implant-supporting partial denture that helps give additional support to the partial denture.
-While it offers additional support it also requires the placement of implants in your mouth before making the denture.
+While it offers additional support, it also requires the placement of implants in your mouth before making the denture.

 St. Lawrence Dentistry will give you a range of options to choose from to restore your dentition.
-Our goal is for you to have all information needed to make an informed decision.
+Our goal is for you to have all the information needed to make an informed decision.

-- Confidence Level – Dentures tend to slip, restricting the wearers ability to talk and eat.
+- Confidence Level – Dentures tend to slip, restricting the wearer’s ability to talk and eat.
 For a person with dental implants, he or she never has to fear these kinds of embarrassing moments.
 Properly placed implants are stable and function just like natural tooth roots.

 - Durability – Although dentures are strong enough to last a lifetime, dentures do nothing to prevent the shrinkage of bone and gum mass, often resulting in the need for re-fittings or replacements.
 Gum and bone shrinkage also causes a change in the bite, and wear and tear of the denture chewing surface.
-Dental implants actually help preserve the patient’s gum and bone mass.
-Implants are permanent, dependable and are a life-long solution to missing teeth.
+Dental implants help preserve the patient’s gum and bone mass.
+Implants are permanent, dependable, and are a life-long solution to missing teeth.